Bansenshūkai: Copies

+Toward the end of the 18th century, representatives from Koga petitioned the shogunate for a stipend.
+Among the documents they provided to the government to make their case was a copy of the Bansenshukai.
+This copy is still in the National Diet Library.

 After World War II, a limited number of handwritten copies were offered to the public.
 A few of these copies are in some major national and university libraries.
 It has recently been re-translated in various languages including English, French, German, and Japanese.